Hazmi35/jukebox/README.md

 2. Rename `.env.schema` to `.env` and fill out the values (example on .env.example)
 3. Install dependencies as stated [here](https://github.com/Hazmi35/jukebox#install)
 4. Run `npm run build` or `yarn run build` if you're using yarn.
-5. (Optional) Prune devDependencies (This is good to save disk spaces):
+5. (Optional) Prune dev dependencies (This is good to save disk spaces):
 ```shell script
 $ npm prune --production
 #or with yarn